Virtual localization revisited: Euler classes

-\begin{rem} Let $\cE$ be as in \constrref{constr:euler2} and suppose moreover that it has no fixed part, i.e., $\cE^\fix \simeq 0$.
-In this case, the Euler class $e(\cE) \in \Ccoh(\sX)_\loc$ is invertible.
-Since this is equivalent to invertibility of the map \eqref{eq:b1001b11sd}, we may use the localization triangle in Borel--Moore homology (and a stratification by quotient stacks) to reduce to the case where $X$ is classical and admits the resolution property.
-Then we may represent $\cE$ as a bounded complex of finite rank locally free sheaves $\cE^i$, in which case $e(\cE)$ is the cup product of $e(\cE^i)^{(-1)^i}$, as in the proof of \thmref{thm:homotopy}. \end{rem}
+\begin{prop} Let $X \in \dStk_k$ be a quasi-DM derived stack, regarded with trivial $T$-action.
+If $\cE \in \Dperf^{T,\ge -1}(X)$ has no fixed part, i.e., $\cE^\fix \simeq 0$, then $e_T(\cE) \in \Ccoh(\sX)_\loc$ is invertible. \end{prop} \begin{proof} This is equivalent to invertibility of the map \eqref{eq:b1001b11sd}, so we may use the localization triangle in Borel--Moore homology (and a stratification by quotient stacks) to reduce to the case where $X$ is classical and a quotient stack.
+In particular, $X$ admits the resolution property so we may represent $\cE$ as a bounded complex of finite rank locally free sheaves $\cE^i$ (each with no fixed part).
+In that case $e_T(\cE)$ is the cup product of $e(\cE^i)^{(-1)^i}$ by \propref{prop:petal}. \end{proof}

-\begin{rem} With notation as in \constrref{constr:euler2}, let $s : X \to E$ be any $T$-equivariant section.
-Then we may similarly define the \emph{localized Euler class}